frederic-perez/AmE-dictionary/data/idioms.md

 __(well) what do you know__ :two: A phrase used to indicate one’s surprise upon discovering something. _Hey, what do you know—we have chocolate chips in the cabinet after all._ _Well, what do you know!
 It says here that my ancestors first came to this country in 1857!_
 __(with) kind regards__ A common, semi-formal valediction used to at the end of a letter or other written message to express well wishes to the recipient. _I hope I’ll have the chance of meeting with you again soon.
 Kind regards, Brian_
 __15 minutes of fame__ A brief period of celebrity or notoriety.
 The term was coined by artist Andy Warhol. _Jane had her 15 minutes of fame when she appeared on the nightly news broadcast._
+__15-minute city__ A _15-minute city_ is a city in which a person can reach any necessity within a 15-minute walk or bicycle ride.
 __211__ In James Ellroy’s novels, 211 refers to the California Penal Code section for robbery.
 It’s often used in the same way as 459, as a shorthand for illegal activity or criminal behavior.
 __23 skidoo__ To clear out or get away in haste before getting into or causing trouble, referring either to oneself or to another.
 “23” may refer to the Flatiron Building in New York City (located on 23rd Street), around which great winds tend to blow.
 It may also derive from an older use meaning to tell someone to clear out of one”s way.
 Primarily heard in US. _It looks like there”s trouble brewing here.
 I”d better 23 skidoo!_
 __411__ :two: (4-1-1, four-one-one) Information, knowledge, or details.
 In the US and Canada, “4-1-1” is the telephone number for Information. _There’s plenty of options to get the 411 on the Beehive State._ _OK, who’s got the 4-1-1 on the cute new guy in our English class?_